Annual 5K honors memory of local fallen soldier

 Through its first five years, the popular event — also known as “Run the Jake” — has donated more than $170,000 to various worthwhile causes.

-This year’s benefactor will be the Patriot Military Family Foundation, a Mooresville-based nonprofit organization that serves veterans and their families.
+This year’s benefactor is the Patriot Military Family Foundation, a Mooresville-based nonprofit organization that serves veterans and their families.
 Donated funds will be used to help build a transitional tiny homes community for veterans.

-In addition to Saturday’s 5K race, several veteran-owned and veteran-supporting businesses will be on hand, and members of the Special Forces Association Parachute Team will parachute in at 8:30 a.m.

-“Jake was in the 101st Airborne, so that’s a nice tie-in,” Masear said.
-“It’s just another way to honor veterans, but also to honor Jake.”

 Carroll, a High Point native and a 2008 graduate of Trinity High School, was deployed to Afghanistan in June 2010 with his unit, the 2nd Battalion, 502nd Infantry Regiment.
 During a mission on Nov.
 13, 2010, he was killed by an insurgent suicide bomber while providing security for his unit.
 He was 20 years old.